 If needed, you can combine tokenizers, token filters, and character filters to create a custom analyzer.

-Tokenizers break unstuctured text into tokens and maintain metadata about tokens, such as their start and ending positions in the text.
+Tokenizers break unstructured text into tokens and maintain metadata about tokens, such as their starting and ending positions in the text.

 Character filters examine text and perform translations, such as changing, removing, and adding characters.

 Token filters modify tokens, performing operations such as converting a token’s characters to uppercase and adding or removing tokens.

 Similar to analyzers, normalizers tokenize text but return a single token only.
 Normalizers do not employ tokenizers; they make limited use of character and token filters, such as those that operate on one character at a time.

 By default, OpenSearch does not apply normalizers.
 To apply normalizers, you must add them to your data before creating an index.